antocuni/pyberryscript/proof-of-concept/README.md

 Now you are ready to try to control GPIO remotely from your laptop.

+Edit `toggle_led.py` and fix the IP address: it should point to the IP address of the raspberry, which should be in your LAN.

-Edit `toggle_led.py`, fix the IP address and run the following, which should flash the led for half a second:
+Run the following, which should flash the led for half a second:

 ```
 $ pip install pigpio